 Have I taken enough time to be clear on what happened and have a more balanced view of responsibility?

 If you move too rapidly to the next relationship, the odds that you’ve given ample time to reflect on the prior relationship are not great.
 It’s important to consider the role you each played.
 How did your partner behave in ways that didn’t create enough emotional safety?
 What were your unmet needs?
 What did you do that might have been a challenge?
 Were the blips in the relationship addressed or was resentment allowed to build?
 How did you both communicate about your feelings?
 If you look closely enough, you likely will see how you both in some way contributed.
 There are obviously exceptions to this, in outrageous scenarios where people have been totally blindsided, the other had a double life, etc. Generally, two people in a relationship have their own roles even if one is more in your face and the other subtle.
 It’s important to have some clarity around how the breakup came to be.

 To be ready for your next relationship, make sure enough time has passed.

 Do I feel secure in who I am individually and not motivated by the fear of being alone?

-Sometimes a breakup can leave you feeling unsure, asking yourself what you did for this to happen.
-It’s always wise to be self reflective but if you are paralyzed by negative thoughts about your unlovability or fears of never finding love again to be forever alone, you may want to take a pause before looking for someone else.
+Sometimes a breakup can leave you feeling unsure, asking yourself what you did to make this happen.
+Being self-reflective is important but if you are paralyzed by negative thoughts about your unlovability or fears of never finding love again to be forever alone, you may want to take a pause before looking for someone else.
 Do the work of self-esteem and self-compassion building.
 Remind yourself of your strengths and what you bring to a relationship.

 To be ready for your next relationship, know your value.

-Am I aware of the role of my family of origin or past in my relationship vulnerabilities?
+Am I aware of the role of my family of origin or past experiences impact how I behave in relationships?

 To be ready for your next relationship, be clear on your soft spots in relationships.